ongr-archive/OXIDConnectorBundle/Resources/docs/index.rst

                     - ONGRDemoOXIDBundle
 ..

-Then add configuration for bundles:
+Then add configuration for bundles.
+Detailed information for ``ongr_connections`` configuration with information why and how everything works here :doc:`imports`.
+``ongr_oxid`` configuration is still under development and may change or be removed in future.

 .. code-block:: yaml